clio/dead_code_detector/README.md

   # DeadCodeDetector will filter out methods whose source_location matches this regular expression.
   # This is useful for filtering out methods from gems (such as the methods from ActiveRecord::Base)
+  # Specifying a value here will cause DeadCodeDetector to ignore methods defined in C
   # config.ignore_paths = /\/vendor\//

   # A list of classes that DeadCodeDetector will monitor method usage on.